-After unlocking a simple lock (with exclusive access) and knowing that you are finished using the lock for this resource, you can terminate the lock by calling the simple_lock_terminate routine.
+After you unlock a simple lock (with exclusive access) and know that you are finished using the lock for this resource, you can terminate the lock by calling the simple_lock_terminate routine.
 Typically, you terminate any locks in the kernel module's controller (or device) unattach routine.
 These routines are associated with loadable modules (for example, drivers).
-One task associated with a controller or device unattach routine is to terminate any locks initialized in the kernel module's unattach routine.
+One task that is associated with a controller or device unattach routine is to terminate any locks that are initialized in the kernel module's unattach routine.